NFL positive COVID-19 tests from NJ lab could be false | Times Leader

 “And I think that was good for them to hear, because naturally, if you’re going to be out there tackling and blocking and things like that, passing the ball around, people might be unnerved if we got some guys missing.”

 The Browns said initial results from the lab indicated multiple “presumptive positive cases” that included coaches, players and staff.
-The team did not disclose the number of positive tests and had resumed with their scheduled practice about four hours after calling it off.
+The team did not disclose the number of positive tests and had resumed the scheduled practice about four hours after calling it off.

-The team also did a thorough cleaning of their facility in Berea, Ohio.
+The team also did a thorough cleaning of the facility in Berea, Ohio.

 “We’ve concluded our re-testing of each initial presumptive positive result from yesterday among players, coaches and staff,” a team spokesperson said.